jamie2210/CI_MS3_RR/README.md

 [Live webpage](https://rave-reviews-app.herokuapp.com/)

 This is the website for Rave Reviews.
 It is my third milestone project for the Code Institute Level 5 Diploma in Web Application Development.
 It has been designed with the focus of creating 'CRUD' functionality and to be responsive and accessible on all devices.
-Rave Reviews is a site accessed via registering an account and it was created for like-minded Drum and Base enthusiasts to share their experiences and sets of their favourite raves / club nights and online events.
+Rave Reviews is a site accessed via registering an account and it was created for like-minded Drum and Bass enthusiasts to share their experiences and sets of their favourite raves / club nights and online events.

 ## __CONTENTS__